leebryanj/javascript_course/README.md

 This repository was created for educational and portfolio purposes.
 All credit for the instructional content belongs to Beau Carnes and freeCodeCamp.org.

-## License
+## Disclaimer

-This repository is licensed under the MIT License.
-See the LICENSE file for details.
+This repository is provided for educational and portfolio purposes only.
+It documents my personal learning and practice while following publicly available course materials.